 If you don’t live in one of the boroughs that LRU is currently organising in, there are still ways you can be involved as an LRU member.
 We are holding our first Branchless Members Forum on Saturday April 17th 2021, as a place for members who aren’t currently involved in our organising, and members who are involved in new groups.
 The forum will focus on building relationships, thinking about structures to help communication with members, and learning community organising skills.

-As well as the branchless members forum, there are regular activities that branchless members can get involved with, from phonebanking to being involved in our working groups on Education, Communications, No Borders in Housing, the Disability Justice Caucus, and our Spanish speaking members group.
+As well as the branchless members forum, there are regular activities that branchless members can get involved with, from phonebanking to being involved in our working groups on Education, Member Solidarity, Communications, No Borders in Housing, and our Disability Justice Caucus.
 There are also activities any member can do, such as putting up posters or handing out flyers.
-Contact email@example.com to access these resources.
+Contact firstname.lastname@example.org to access these resources.